DietherPano/File-Organizer/README.md

 # File-Organizer
-- File Organizer Will Help you to organize your File base On their Extension
+- A Simple File Organizer that will help you to organize your File base On their Extension

 # Contributors
 - https://github.com/DietherPano